H. Carl McCall

 Herman Carl McCall (born October 17, 1935) is an American politician of the Democratic Party.
-A former New York State Comptroller and New York State Senator, McCall was the Democratic candidate for Governor of New York in 2002.
-McCall was the first African-American to be elected New York State Comptroller.
-He is an ordained minister in the United Church of Christ, and he currently serves on the board of directors of several corporations.
-From October 17, 2011 until his retirement on June 30, 2019, McCall served as chairman of the State University of New York Board of Trustees.
+A former New York State Comptroller and New York State Senator, McCall was the Democratic nominee for Governor of New York in 2002.

+He was the first African-American to be elected New York State Comptroller.
+He also served as chairman of the State University of New York Board of Trustees.

 Early life and education

 McCall was born in the Roxbury section of Boston, Massachusetts.
 He is the oldest of six children of Herman McCall and Caroleasa Ray.
 Herman McCall moved to Boston from Georgia and worked as a railroad porter; he abandoned the family when Carl was 11 years of age.
 Thereafter, the family was supported primarily by welfare and by relatives due to Carl's mother's infirmity.

+Education

 McCall graduated from Roxbury Memorial High School in Boston, where he was president of his class.
-He attended Dartmouth College on private and ROTC scholarships, graduating in 1958 with a Bachelor's degree in government.
+He attended Dartmouth College on private and ROTC scholarships, graduating in 1958 with a bachelor's degree in government.
 McCall was also educated at the University of Edinburgh and received a Master of Divinity (M.Div.)
 Degree from Andover Newton Theological School.